 Fujifilm X Series

-The Fujifilm X Series...is it the ultimate travel camera?
+The Fujifilm X Series...is it the best travel camera?
 Read on to find out.
 Before I get stuck into this, I should tell you there is no sponsorship involved in this post, it's merely my thoughts on how the Fujifilm X-Series meets my needs for travel photography...and any other photography I ask of it.
 Should another camera come along that meets my needs in the same way and surpass the Fujifilm X-T2, I will gladly move system.
 Anyway, onto the Fujifilm X-Series!

 My Fujifilm X-T2 with 23mm, 35mm, 60mm primes and 18-55mm fujifilm lenses